alexphi/azure-netlify-processor/README.md

 Azure functions to fetch and process Netlify form submissions.

-Once processed, the submission data are stored in Table Storage or sent as Sengrid templated emails depending on a flag.
+Once processed, the submission data is stored in Table Storage and/or sent as Sengrid templated email depending on a flag.